ChainSafe/Multix/squid/README.md

 # Multix-squid

 A [squid](https://subsquid.io) project to support the Multix UI.
-It accumulates [rococo](https://rococo.network) accounts, multisigs and proxy relations.
+It accumulates the chain's accounts, multisigs and proxy relations.

 ## Prerequisites